1912 Queensland state election

 Elections were held in the Australian state of Queensland on 27 April 1912 to elect the 72 members of the state's Legislative Assembly.

 The election was the first for the recently formed Liberal government of Digby Denham, who had been premier since 7 February 1911.
 The opposition Labor Party was led by David Bowman, who had been Labor leader since 15 April 1907.

+This election used contingent voting in single-member districts.
+Five districts that had been two-seat districts - Mackay, Maryborough, North Brisbane, Rockhampton and South Brisbane - were reformed and hereafter have only one seat.

 Results

 Denham and his government were returned to office despite a swing to Labor of almost 10 percent.
 This was largely due to winning newly created seats in rural areas, while losing seats in Brisbane which mostly went to Labor.